batchful/bash/README.md

 ### Configuration
 There are currently two implemented methods of organization *(more coming soon -- see below)*:
-- By file extension: creates a directory for every filetype and sorts the files accordingly.
+- By file extension: creates a directory for every filetype used in the folder and sorts the files accordingly.
 - By file name: creates a folder for every single file name and sorts the files into them.

 ### Syntax